Cognigy/Documentation/docs/en/docs/ai/handover-providers/live-agent-setup/live-agent-setup-handover-flow.md

     <figcaption>Cognigy.AI Webchat</figcaption>
 </figure>

-Congratulations!
-You have had your first Conversation in Live Agent!
+You have successfully completed your first Conversation in Live Agent.

 ## Next Steps - Adding Agents and Admins
 Next, you can add more Agents and Admins, and assign them to Inboxes in Live Agent: